resess/2023_microservice_extraction_case_studies/README.md

 | PartsUnlimitedMRP | [Instructions](./PartsUnlimitedMRP/) | [link](https://github.com/SarahBornais/PartsUnlimitedMRP)            | Spring    | 75                | 65%           |
 | spring-petclinic   | [Instructions](./spring-petclinic/) | [link](https://github.com/SarahBornais/spring-petclinic)             | Spring    | 24                | 94%           |

 The Instructions column in the table above contains a link to a directory we created, which includes instructions on how to build, run, and test the corresponding case study.
-The GitHub Forked Repository column in the table above, as well as each case study Instructions directory, also contains a link to the forked version of the case study repository in GitHub.
+We forked a particular version of each case study GitHub repository to ensure all tools use the same version in their decomposition.
+The GitHub Forked Repository column in the table above, as well as each case study Instructions directory, contains a link to this forked version.

 ## Step 1.
 Building, Running, and Testing the Case Studies